OpenMS/Tutorials/README.md

 # UMTutorials
+Handouts and workflows as used in the tutorial session on user meetings.

+Note:
+- Please put only the handouts and workflows (small files) here.
+Installers and example data should be hosted on sourceforge.
-Tutorials as used in the user meetings.
-(Please assign a git tag for the revision used for the UM)
+- Please assign a git tag for the revision used for the UM